framesurge/perseus/docs/next/en-US/hydration.md

 ## Performance Costs of Disabling Hydration

 Not using hydration will impact your site's performance when the user first loads a page (moving around within the app is no problem), because the browser has to do a little more work, but it also has to completely re-display your site.
-The difference probably won't be noticeable to users, but tools like Lighthouse will notice this and will penalise your site for it.
+The difference shouldn't be visible to users at all unless they try to scroll as soon as your site loads (as in within less than half a second on modern machines), in which case they'll be thrown back to the top of the site.
+However, Lighthouse doesn't seem to notice any differences, so your scores there won't change!

 Notably, to make hydration better for the community, you should file any bugs about hydration on [the Sycamore repository](https://github.com/sycamore-rs/sycamore).